ThomasCarroll/htqc/r_course/introToR_Session1.md

 ```

-Regression and linear models
+Statistics (20/26) - Regression and linear models
 =========================================================

 We have seen how we can find the correlation between two sets of variables using cor() function.

-R also provides a comprehensive set of tools for regression analysis including the well used linear modelling function lm()
+R also provides a comprehensive set of tools for regression analysis including the well used linear modeling function lm()

 To fit a linear regression we use a similar set of arguments as passed to the t-test fuction in the previous slide.